Gordon County DUI Lawyer—Gordon County DUI Attorney

 If you have been arrested for DUI, you should know there are two cases against you: a criminal case and an Administrative License Suspension (ALS) case.

 The most important matter at hand is requesting either an ALS hearing or an ignition interlock device to prevent your license from being suspended.
-If you do not request a hearing or an interlock device, your license will typically be suspended 30 days after your arrest.
+If you do not request a hearing or an interlock device, your license will be suspended 30 days after your arrest.
 You need a Gordon County DUI Lawyer in order to determine which course of action is best for your case.
 Contact us today for assistance.

-To request a hearing, you or your DUI Attorney in Gordon County must file a letter of appeal with the Georgia Office of State Administrative Hearings (OSAH) within ten days of your arrest or your driver's license will be automatically suspended for at least 30 days.
+To request a hearing, you or your DUI Attorney in Gordon County must file a letter of appeal with the Georgia Office of State Administrative Hearings (OSAH) within thirty days of your arrest or your driver's license will be automatically suspended for at least 30 days.
 If you allegedly refused to submit to testing of your blood, breath, or urine, your license could be suspended for as long as one year.
 The State of Georgia charges a fee of $150 to file an appeal.
 You must protect your driving privilege by acting quickly.

 What if a Hearing is Not Requested?